 Through a grant from the Massachusetts Office of Victim Assistance the District Attorney’s Office is able to present an annual event to educate youth and their families on the issue of impaired driving.
 Held at the Basketball Hall of Fame, this event which is open to the public includes video presentations and interactive activities.
 Students from Hampden County high schools are also challenged with creating a public service announcement on the issue of impaired driving.

-Any high school interested in having a Stop the Swerve presentation brought to them should contact the Hampden County Community Safety and Outreach Unite at 413-505-5913.
+Any high school interested in having a Stop the Swerve presentation brought to them should contact the Hampden County Community Safety and Outreach Unit at 413-505-5913.
+Click Here to find out how to enter.

 Youth Advisory Board